colwynmyself/colwyn.me/README.md

 ## Local Dev

-1. `npm run build` at least once
+1. `npm run start` at least once
-2. `docker-compose up`
    1. This automatically mounts `./public` so you can run `npm run watch` and see live updates
-3. Visit `http://localhost:8080` in the browser
+2. Visit `http://localhost:8080` in the browser

 ## Deploying